 I watched her for a few beats before I startled in inspiration, and grinned.
 Low to the ground, I slinked after her.

 “Hey Hinte!”
 I was shouting.
 “I’ll find more of these stinking stones than you, on my own — you will taste it!”

-The bright-white figure stopped moving, as if torn between walking away and staying.
+The figure in bright white stopped moving, as if torn between walking away and staying.
 It was like that for a few beats, and she didn’t turn; yet I found myself holding my breath cycle for it.
 In the distance the dark-green wiver hissed low, and I strained to hear her.

 “— fine.
 Five crysts.
 If you can find that, I will tell you,” she said before she stepped forward again, walking off… but I heard her speak once more, quietly, “Do not fall in again, Kinri.”
 And she strode away.
-The bright-white figure tended to a silhouette, then a shadow, then nothing in the darkness.
+Her bright-white suit tended to a silhouette, then a shadow, then nothing in the darkness.

 I sighed, seeming to shrink after my half-shouted declarations.
 With my guide in white gone, the vog redoubled its suffocation.
 Was this conflict with Hinte inevitable?
 I had wanted us to be friends.
 Was that doomed to fail?

 I coughed.
 Evil-smelling vog crawled farther down my throat, promising more to come.
 Drinking from my canteen and licking my eyes clean, I turned away from my former companion’s path.
 I marched off into the darkness, one dragon enshadowed by a massive, volcanic lake.